adivea/2020-10-29-AU-DC/index.md

 # https://carpentries.github.io/workshop-template/customization/index.html
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "Aarhus University"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Nobel Parken, Aarhus University"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Nobelparken, Aarhus University"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "dk"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "56.1724346"        # decimal latitude of workshop venue (use https://www.latlong.net/)